Instalab

 This test is most useful if any of these apply to you.

-You or a close family member had a stroke before 50 or a blood clot with no clear cause and want to know if an antibody is driving it.
+You had a blood clot without an obvious cause, and you want to know whether an immune antibody is driving your risk.

 About Lupus Anticoagulant Evaluation